Recent Advances in Reinforcement Learning in Finance: The Basics of Reinforcement Learning

 The fact that REINFORCE provides unbiased policy estimates but may suffer from high variance is an example of the bias-variance dilemma (see, e.g., \cite{franccois2019} and \cite{von2011statistical}) which occurs in many machine learning problems.
 Also, as a Monte Carlo algorithm, REINFORCE requires complete trajectories so we need to wait until the end of each episode to collect the data.
 Actor-Critic methods can resolve the above issues by learning both the value function and the policy.
 The learned value function can improve the policy update through, for example, introducing bias into the estimation.
 Actor-Critic methods can also learn from incomplete experience in an online manner.

 In Actor-Critic methods the value function is parametrized by $w$ and the policy is parametrized by $\theta$.
 These methods consist of two models: a \emph{critic} which updates the value function or $Q$-function parameter $w$, and an \emph{actor} which updates the policy parameter $\theta$ based on the information given by the critic.
 A natural idea is to use policy-based methods for the actor and use one of the methods introduced in Section \ref{sec:value_based_methods} for the critic; for example SARSA or $Q$-learning.
 We give the pseudocode for a simple Actor-Critic method in Algorithm \ref{alg:actor_critic}.
-Here for the critic, we approximate the $Q$-function by a linear combination of features, that is, $Q(s,a;w)=\phi(s,a)^\top w$ for some known feature $\phi:\mathcal{S}\times \mathcal{A}\rightarrow\mathbb{R}^d$, and use TD(0) to update the parameter $w$ {to minimize the TD error with gradient taking the form $\delta \phi(s,a)$} (see lines 9-10 in Algorithm \ref{alg:actor_critic}).
+Here for the critic, we approximate the $Q$-function by a linear combination of features, that is, $Q(s,a;w)=\phi(s,a)^\top w$ for some known feature $\phi:\mathcal{S}\times \mathcal{A}\rightarrow\mathbb{R}^d$, and use TD(0) to update the parameter $w$ to minimize the least-square error of the TD error with the gradient of the least-square error taking the form $\delta \phi(s,a)$ (see lines 9-10 in Algorithm \ref{alg:actor_critic}).
 For the actor, we use the (vanilla) policy-based method to update the policy parameter $\theta$ (see line 11 in Algorithm \ref{alg:actor_critic}).

 There are three main ways to execute the algorithm.
 In the \emph{nested-loop} setting (see, e.g. \cite{kumar2019sample,xu2020improving}), the actor updates the policy in the outer loop after the critic's repeated updates in the inner loop.
 The second way is the \emph{two time-scale} setting (see, e.g. \cite{xu2020non}), where the actor and the critic update their parameters simultaneously with different learning rates.
 Note that the learning rate for the actor is typically much smaller than that of the critic in this setting.
 In the third way, the \emph{single-scale} setting, the actor and the critic update their parameters simultaneously but with a much larger learning rate for the actor than for the critic (see, e.g. \cite{fu2020single,xu2021doubly}).